Bruno-Diego/copacabana-pp5/README.md

 ### Products details

-- The shopper can click on any product and be redirected to the details of that product and also view other customers comments about that product.
+- The shopper can click on any product and be redirected to the details of that product and also view other customers' comments about that product.

     ![](./docs/readme/features/productdetail.png)